No Recovery, You Owe Us Nothing

 According to Fortune Magazine (September 15, 2015), there were 585 fatal crashes in 2014 attributed to the use of cell phones, where a driver was talking or listening to someone, texting, face-timing, taking selfies or posting on Facebook.

 Car accidents occur for numerous reasons.
-Some of the most common types of collisions involve the following types of crashes:
+Some of the most common types of auto collisions involve the following types of crashes:

 If your family member is one of the thousands killed, or you are one of the more than two million injured, you know that these numbers have human faces and human consequences.
 In addition to the grief of a loved one’s death or the pain of serious injuries, unanticipated medical expenses and lost wages can empty your bank account.

 Whether you are a disabled single mom worried about caring for your children, a businessman unable to support your family, or parents of a child who faces a lifetime of expensive and painful medical treatments, we know you will have questions about how your family can recover from the tragedy.
 But no case is too complex, and each experience is different.
-So our car accident attorneys listen to you and help you sort out your options for recovery from those responsible for the harm.
+So our attorneys listen to you and help you sort out your options for recovery from those responsible for the harm.

 If you have been injured or lost a loved one in a motor vehicle accident, what do you need to know?
 What do you need to do?
 What can you expect over the weeks, months and years to come?
 How can you make sure the insurance companies do not take advantage of you?